mk-fg/waterfox/README.rst

 ``````````````````
 .. _http-version-icon: http-version-icon

-Shows tiny h3/h2/spdy/old protocol icon in the URL bar on the right.
+Shows tiny colored h3/h2/spdy/old protocol icon in the URL bar on the right.

 Checks for HTTP version in "HTTP/x 200 OK" status line first,
 and then also `X-Firefox-{HTTP3,SPDY} headers`_ (not sure why those exist),